protonnz/metalnodes-explorer/README.md

 ## Configuration

 See `.env`.
-By default, the Avalanche Explorer interfaces with the Everest test network.
+By default, the Metal Nodes Explorer interfaces with the Everest test network.

 For local development against ortelius and avalanche go, use the docker container setup by the ortelius team.
 Info can be found [here](https://github.com/ava-labs/ortelius#quick-start-with-standalone-mode).
 You can also connect to a local network you setup yourself, install and run